jina-ai/fastapi-serve/docs/authorization/README.md

 ### 🔑 Managing Tokens

 Both methods use OAuth2.0 tokens associated with your Jina account to authenticate and authorize access to your endpoints.
-You can manage these tokens through the [Jina Cloud UI](https://cloud.jina.ai/settings/tokens/).
+You can manage these tokens through the [Jina AI Cloud UI](https://cloud.jina.ai/settings/tokens/).

 <p align="center">
   <img src="../../.github/images/jac-tokens.png" alt="Manage Tokens" width="80%"/>